HubTurbo/HubTurbo/docs/testing.md

 ## Additional Tools

 - [mockito](http://mockito.org/) is used in HubTurbo's tests suite to create clean and verifiable stubbed classes.
-Refer to [mockito's docs](http://mockito.github.io/mockito/docs/current/org/mockito/Mockito.html) for more information, guides and caveats when using *mockito*.
+A common use case is to isolate a small component under test while mocking other required components without having to write complex stubbing logic and mixing between application and testing code.
+Refer to usage of *mockito* in our tests suite and [mockito's docs](http://mockito.github.io/mockito/docs/current/org/mockito/Mockito.html) for more information, guides and caveats when using *mockito*.